 Daily Health Screening for COVID-19

-Daily staff and camper health screenings are important to help reduce the transmission of COVID-19 at camp.
-Campers and staff who meet any of the criteria below will not be allowed at Schoolhouse of Wonder.
+To help reduce the transmission of COVID-19 and other illnesses at camp, anyone who meets any of the criteria below will not be allowed at Schoolhouse of Wonder.

-- Have you or any of the children you are dropping off had any of the following symptoms in the last 10 days?
+- Experienced any of the following symptoms in the last 48 hours?

 - New loss of taste or smell

-Staff will also make a visual inspection of the camper for subjective signs of illness such as flushed cheeks, fatigue, extreme fussiness, chills, shivering, sweating, achiness, headache, or not eating or drinking.
+Staff will also make a visual inspection of the camper for subjective signs of illness (e.g. flushed cheeks, fatigue, extreme fussiness, shivering, sweating).

 During Camp: We will use these procedures for any camper that exhibits new or worsening symptoms of COVID-19 at camp: